Armin-Saadat/pose-prediction-autoencoder/README.md

 ## Dataset:

   * We use the preprocessed posetrack and 3dpw datasets in [SoMoF](https://somof.stanford.edu/dataset) challenge.
-For easy usage,these datasets are preprocessed.
+For easy usage, these datasets are preprocessed.
 The clean version of dataset is available at /preprocess_csvs.

-## Training/Validating/Predicting:
+## Training / Validation / Prediction:
 In order to train the model for posetrack:

 ```